 We calculate the total amounts of impressions or clicks gained in order for you to easily judge how much Surfer has helped you in your SEO journey.

 Please keep in mind that we do not track your entire domain.
-We only track URLs that were in tasks which you marked as done or published.
+We only track URLs that were in tasks that you marked as done or published.

-Google Search Console is a great tool to track your rankings or day-by-day performance.
-Surfer reports do not aim to replace your GSC charts and we encourage you to use both concurrently to have the most detailed insight.
+Google Search Console is a great tool for tracking your rankings or day-by-day performance.
+Surfer reports do not aim to replace your GSC charts, and we encourage you to use both concurrently to have the most detailed insight.

-What if - Report shows 0 clicks, impressions or purple chart is flat
+My report shows 0 clicks / 0 impressions / my purple chart is flat

-There are however few technical reasons as to why it might be shown:
+There are, however few technical reasons why it might be shown:

 • Google did not yet share with us the relevant GSC data for that particular task (it should change within two weekly report refreshes)

-• Google introduced an algorithm update which caused overall rankings loss and content needs to be reoptimized
+• Google introduced an algorithm update that caused overall rankings loss, and content needs to be reoptimized.

-• Article in question is in a very competitive niche, which makes it hard to rank high in search results for any smaller domain or for one with no topical authority
+• The article in question is in a very competitive niche, which makes it hard to rank high in search results for any smaller domain or for one with no topical authority.

 Did this answer your question?